 iv.
 The tongue aids in swallowing of food into the Oesophagus or gullet

-Functions of the salivary gland
+Functions of the salivary gland during digestion of food in the elementary canal

 i.
 The salivary gland is part of the digestive system which secretes saliva which in turn contains an enzyme called ptyalin.